iuliaturc/detextify/README.md

 We all know generative AI is the coolest thing since sliced bread 🍞.

-But try using any off-the-shelf generative vision model and you'll quickly see that these systems can get...creative with interpreting your prompts.
+But try using any off-the-shelf generative vision model and you'll quickly see that these systems can get... creative with interpreting your prompts.

 Specifically, you'll observe all kinds of weird artifacts on your images from extra fingers on hands, to arms coming out of chests,